Kaman SH-2F Seasprite, HSL-33 Seasnakes, US Navy.

 Links to Website Index:

-Click on the icon or scroll down to see the models
+Click on the thumbnail or scroll down to see the models